Ankit-83/Task1-TSF/README.md

 # Task1-TSF
-First task as an intern in The sparks foundation
+It was my first task as an intern - Data science and business analytics at The Sparks Foundation.